 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cherokee has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cherokee a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Cherokee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Cherokee does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Cherokee is quite a bit lower than the national average among all cities of 21.84%: just 11.09% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Cherokee with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.09% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Cherokee in 2022 was $22,230, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $88,920 for a family of four.
 However, Cherokee contains both very wealthy and poor people as well.